himanshu2454/Kunteksto/docs_source/source/intro.rst

 -----------

 - example_data
-    Where you will find information and sample data files for the tutorials.
-There is also an example of the completed Demo database, model and data in the archive Demo_with_semantics.zip.
+    This directory contains information and sample data files for the tutorials.
+There is also an example of the completed Demo database, model, and data in the archive Demo_with_semantics.zip.

 - output
     The default location of all generated output from Kunteksto.
-This can be changed either via the configuration file or via the commandline.
+This directory can be changed either via the configuration file or the command line.

 - catalogs
-    Where Kunteksto places XML catalog files that are used in in the data validation process.
+    This directory is where Kunteksto places XML catalog files used in the data validation process.

 - s3model
     Support files required for operation.